 Organizations like the Mulitstate Tax Commission or Streamlined Sales Tax Governing Board support similar missions but work on a multistate level to reduce complexities in state sales tax systems for multi-state businesses.
 These organizations need savvy sales tax pros to guide their efforts in staff roles and as part of their governing committees.

-Auditors are state employees, of course, but it’s a position worth highlighting.
+Auditors are state or local government employees, of course, but it’s a position worth highlighting.
 Several Sales Tax Institute faculty members and alums got their start in the field as sales tax auditors.
 It’s a unique job that can put you on a fast-track to understanding sales tax laws and how they apply to real-life scenarios.

 As an auditor, you’ll take a deep dive into the books, records, and processes of all different types of companies across multiple industries.
 You might audit a multinational manufacturer one day and a boutique clothing retailer the next!
 Auditors have the opportunity to educate and engage taxpayers in constructive way, helping them to straighten things out move forward in compliance.